ganeti/ganeti/man/gnt-instance.rst

     e1000 (KVM)
     paravirtual (default for KVM) (HVM & KVM)

 disk\_type
     Valid for the Xen HVM and KVM hypervisors.

     This parameter determines the way the disks are presented to the instance.
 The possible options are:

-    ioemu (default for HVM & KVM) (HVM & KVM) ide (HVM & KVM)
+    - ioemu [default] (HVM & KVM)
+    - ide (HVM & KVM)
-    scsi (KVM)
+    - scsi (KVM)
-    sd (KVM)
+    - sd (KVM)
-    mtd (KVM)
+    - mtd (KVM)
-    pflash (KVM)
+    - pflash (KVM)

 cdrom\_disk\_type
     Valid for the KVM hypervisor.

     This parameter determines the way the cdroms disks are presented to the instance.
 The default behavior is to get the same value of the eariler parameter (disk_type).
 The possible options are:

-    paravirtual
+    - paravirtual
-    ide
+    - ide
-    scsi
+    - scsi
-    sd
+    - sd
-    mtd
+    - mtd
-    pflash
+    - pflash

 vnc\_bind\_address